Poofjunior/QPose/README.md

 A templated C++ library for manipulating pose data through dual quaternions

 ## What (the heck) is a Dual Quaternion?
-We can think of a dual quaternion as simply a grouping of two quaternions, given the names __real__ and __dual__.
+We can think of a dual quaternion as simply two quaternions that go together, where the individual quaternions are named the __real__ and the __dual__ component.
 A defined set of mathematical properties come with working with dual quaternions, including some semblance of
  * dual-quaternion addition
  * dual-quaetnion subtraction
  * dual-quaternion scalar multiplication (scalar times a Dual Quaternion)
  * dual-quaternion products (Dual Quaternion times a Dual Quaternion)

+Dual Quaternions play a vital role in manipulating objects in 3D.
+Traditionally, homogeneous transformation matrices and linear algebra are used to encode and manipulate an objects position and orientation.
+Dual Quaternions are less operation-intensive (they require less calculations) and avoid some singularities that occur when encoding 3D position and orientation with Matrices.
+They can also be smoothly interpolated from one Dual Quaternion to another, a quality that is excellent for animation or kinematics and very cumbersome with homogeneous transformation matrices.

 ## Ok, Can I do math with this library?
 Yes!
 Dual Quaternion addition, subtraction, scalar multiplication, and